glessard/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 ##### `FullyInhabited`

 We propose a new layout constraint, `FullyInhabited`, to refine `BitwiseCopyable`.
-A `FullyInhabited` type has a valid value for every bit pattern that can fit in its representation.
+A `FullyInhabited` type is a safe type with a valid value for every bit pattern that can fit in its representation.

 By conforming to `FullyInhabited`, a type declares that it has the following characteristics: